Canon 100D vs 70D

 It is notable that the 70D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not offer wifi capability.

 Both the 100D and the 70D have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the 70D was followed by the Canon 80D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 100D vs 70D